masykur/absen/README.md

 - [ ] Delete super log data
 - [ ] Delete all general log data
 - [ ] Delete all super log data

+## RECO RAC2000, AC2200PC

+# Disclaimer
+The software is reverse engineered by sniffing network package from official software to machine.
+It is developed without any official references or documentations from hardware maker.